Francis Daniel Pastorius: To Philadelphia

-In 1683, a group of Mennonites, Pietists, and Quakers in Frankfurt, including Abraham op den Graeff a cousin of William Penn, approached Pastorius about acting as their agent to purchase land in Pennsylvania for a settlement.
-Pastorius took passage, aboard the ship America and arrived in Philadelphia on August 20th, 1683.
+In 1683, a group of Mennonites, Pietists, and Quakers in Frankfurt, the so called Original 13, including Abraham op den Graeff, a cousin of William Penn, approached Pastorius about acting as their agent to purchase land in Pennsylvania for a settlement.
+Pastorius took passage aboard the ship America and arrived in Philadelphia on August 20, 1683.
 In Philadelphia, he negotiated the purchase of 15,000 acres (61 km²) from William Penn, the proprietor of the colony, and laid out the settlement of Germantown, where he himself would live until his death.
 As one of Germantown's leading citizens, Pastorius served in many public offices.
 He was the first mayor and also was a member of the Pennsylvania General Assembly in 1687 and 1691.
+In 1691, Thomas Lloyd, Deputy General of Pennsylvania had granted a naturalisation to sixty-two of the first Germantown settlers as citizens of Pennsylvania (and therefore of England) with the status of a freeman including Pastorius and also other important members of the settlement, the brothers Derick, Herman and Abraham op den Graeff and William Rittenhouse.
 In 1702, he opened a school in Germantown which enrolled both boys and girls; the suffragist Alice Paul cited his enrollment of girls in her PhD dissertation from the University of Pennsylvania, and noted that his commitment was exceptional in a community that otherwise upheld a "Haus Frau" ideal.